Early WV miners created one of WV’s best-kept secrets.

 Other restaurants in Fairmont and Marion County also serve up their own variations on the state staple.
 You’ll find them spicy, bite-sized, double-filled and stuffed with unique ingredients.

 Each chef has his own special recipe so be sure to try them all in the “Pepperoni Roll Capital of the World.”
-Some other must-stops with their own unique rolls are Colasessano’s Pizza and Pepperoni Buns, Mario’s NY Style Pizza and Mazza’s.
+Another must-stop with their own unique rolls are Colasessano’s Pizza and Pepperoni Buns.